jlan84/cross-validation-assignment/individual.md

    house_price = boston.target
    ```

-   Descriptions for each column in `feature`:
+   Descriptions for each column in `features`:

    ```
    Attribute Information (in order):